Interactive Sound and Music

 Course content may include: sound design principles and tools; live processing of musical performance; performance and control interfaces; sound and image interaction; sound and music interaction in Games; sound installations; generative (automatic) music.

-- Excellent facility with different technological tools in combination
+- Excellent facility with technological tools

-- Excellent creative and imaginative thinking and application
+- Excellent creative thinking and application

 - Excellent independent thinking